LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

-In the report card, we find that the three tests that passed include the case with the empty list, the list with several zeros and the list with a mixture of values, positive, nagative or zero.
+In the report card, we find that the three tests that passed include the case with the empty list, the list with several zeros and the list with a mixture of values, positive, negative or zero.

 To find the bug, let's start with the simplest case that failed: